dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 <div id="dwtcontrolContainer"></div>
 ```

-<div class="blockquote-note"></div>
 > `dwtcontrolContainer` is the default id for the div in the default DWT resources, and any of the Dynamsoft provided demos.
 If you would like to use a different id for this div, you will need to change `Dynamsoft.DWT.Containers` in the file `dynamsoft.webtwain.config.js` to match.

-## Adding the Basic Dynamic Web TWAIN controls
+## Add simple scanning functionality

-Now that we have our scripts included in the application, we will have to write the code to use the libraries.
+Now that we have our scripts included in the application, we will have to write the code to use the Web TWAIN library.

 ### Add a Scan button in HTML